The Dawn of Crusader Fortifications: A New Era in Military Architecture

 Rounded Towers and Reduced Blind Spots

-Earlier medieval castles often featured square towers, but Crusader engineers recognized that corners created vulnerable weak points—enemy sappers could undermine them, and missiles could strike from oblique angles.
+Earlier medieval castles often featured square towers, but Crusader engineers recognized that corners created vulnerable weak points.
+Enemy sappers could undermine square corners more easily, and missiles could strike from oblique angles where the masonry was most vulnerable.
 Rounded towers, by contrast, deflected projectiles and offered no dead zones.
-Furthermore, they provided a wider field of fire for archers and crossbowmen.
+They also provided a wider field of fire for archers and crossbowmen.
 Towers were strategically spaced along curtain walls to allow overlapping fields of fire, making it nearly impossible for attackers to approach unscathed.
+This innovation alone dramatically increased the defensive capacity of any fortress that incorporated it.

 Machicolations and Arrow Slits

 To maximize defensive firepower, Crusader castles incorporated machicolations—projecting parapets with openings through which stones, hot oil, or arrows could be dropped on attackers at the base of the wall.
+These projecting galleries were supported by corbels and ran along the tops of walls and towers.
 Arrow slits, often cruciform in shape, allowed defenders to shoot from protected positions.
-These slits were designed with interior embrasures that widened as they angled inward, giving bowmen a wide arc of fire without exposing themselves.
+These slits were designed with interior embrasures that widened as they angled inward, giving bowmen a wide arc of fire without exposing themselves to return fire.
+The combination of machicolations and arrow slits created overlapping fields of fire that made any approach to the walls extremely dangerous.

 Water Supply and Self-Sufficiency